Seattle Personal Injury Lawyers

 As said earlier, if you have considered filing a lawsuit and are unsure of what case you may have, call Hardwick & Pendergast, P.S., for more information.
 The call and the consultation are both free.
 Our knowledgeable attorneys will help you determine exactly what kind of options you have available and the kind of compensation you can look forward to.

 However, you do not want to delay.
-The state of Washington holds a statute of limitations in place for all lawsuits.
+Washington has a statute of limitations in place for all lawsuits.
 After a certain period of time, you will be unable to collect on any damages that you or your family may have suffered in an accident.
 So, it is in your best interest to call at your earliest convenience.

 Call (888) 228-3860 or use our online contact form for prompt service.